 8. Make It Easy

-Grocery shop online with Amazon Fresh, Thrive Market, US Wellness Meats, Butcher Box and Instacart.
+Who doesn’t like a little extra grocery shopping help?
+Make it easy to eat healthy by grocery shopping online.
+Use Amazon Fresh, Thrive Market, US Wellness Meats, Butcher Box, and Instacart.
+Want to make life even easier?
 Get help planning meals with Real Plans meal plan subscription.
-Meal delivery services can also help make eating easy effortless.
+Meal delivery services makes eating easy effortless and enjoyable.

 9. Drink More Water